 Our goal was simple, “Whistler, whatever YOU want it to be”.
 We created an active weekend where all members of our group could partake in as many (or as few) adventures that they wanted to.
 The result?
-The ultimate weekend in Whistler.
+The ultimate Whistler Girls Weekend.

 I’ve always had a love affair with Whistler, heck, I was even married there!
 The town offers the ability to spend all day outside exploring world class destinations with amazing hotels to come home to at the end of an adventure filled day.
 Unwinding in the hot tub, getting cozy by a fire, refueling with treats and eats, and then a village full of restaurants and nightlife for your evening adventures!